molacek/nasa-sqe/README.md

 Another test would be a stress test, where I'd increase number of transactions per minute until the system stops responding correctly.
 This could be for example HTTP 500 status codes, Java stacktrace dumps, connection timeouts, etc. After the test is stopped, the system should recover withou administrator intervention.

-## Functionality

-As of functionality, I've implemented data integrity check for search result.
-Unfortunately,